Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 ]

 #Block(color: blue)[
-  *Cube:* ALL literals must be true
+  *Cube:* ALL literals must be true.

-  *Clause:* at least ONE literal must be true
+  *Clause:* at least ONE literal must be true.
 ]

 == Disjunctive Normal Form (DNF)